twfarland/Son/README.md

 The original lib was written with utility functions from the nice [RightJS](http://rightjs.org) library but I ported those funcs to reduce dependencies (include, startsWith, and isHash functions.)

-Released under the MIT license
+Released under the MIT license.
 Creator: [Tim Farland](http://timfarland.com)

 ##What can Son do?

-Son's approach is to use pure JSON to describe css stylesheets.
+###Son's let you use pure JSON to describe css stylesheets

 Because of this, styles can be altered using normal js, and no special constructs like 'mixins' are required.
 This opens up many possibilities for defining, transporting, and manipulating styles.

+Son is designed for those comfortable with both css and basic js.

 - Selectors and property fragments may be nested, as in Sass
 - Supports Html5/css3